michellemcone/acs-engine/docs/developers.md

 ### Structure of the Code

-The code for the acs-engine project is organized as follows:
+The code for the aks-engine project is organized as follows:

 - The individual programs are located in `cmd/`.
 Code inside of `cmd/` is not designed for library re-use.